PineappleCrazy/routelog/README.md

 This function lets you choose which aircraft you'll be prompted with when adding or viewing routes.
 These can be changed at any time.

 + 10 - Select Home FIR
 Routes will only be displayed if they are to/from your home FIR.
-Enter 'any' to disregard this.
+Enter `any` to disregard this.
 Your home FIR can be changed at any time.

-### WANT A COMMUNITY TOUCH? -
+### WANT A COMMUNITY TOUCH?

 I'm currently working on a way to share your databases and compare with others.
 This will also allow you to better backup your data, as compared to current.